CENTURY-OLD OYSTER SHACK BECOMES AN ART GALLERY

 SWAIN FAMILY CREATES WELCOMING ART SPACE IN WELLFLEET HARBOR

-The gallery is curated and run by Sarah, who is passionate about creating a welcoming art space that features the work of Steve and the 20+ local artists; painters, jewelers, ceramicists, photographers, glass artists including:
+The gallery is curated and run by Steve Swain and his wife, local musician Sarah (Sarah Swain & the Oh Boys).
+Sarah is also founder of the local non-profit Cape Wellness Collaborative and the annual Cape Cod Women's Music Festival.
+Over the years the gallery has grown into a beloved feature of the Wellfleet harborfront.
+Sarah is passionate about creating a welcoming art space that features the work of Steve and the 20+ local artists; painters, jewelers, ceramicists, photographers, glass artists including:

 Along with their 3 kids, Lucy, Jessie, and Stanley, the Swain family share a passion for great local art as well as the Cape's unique ocean community and its inhabitants, both on land and sea.

-Many people followed the family's trip in 2017-18, when they lived on their 41' sailboat Flying Fish, and shared their adventures to the bottom of the Bahamas and back, collecting data and raising awareness about ocean plastics along the way.
+Many people followed the family's trip in 2017-18, when they lived on their 41' sailboat Flying Fish, and shared their adventures from Cape Cod to the bottom of the Bahamas and back, collecting data and raising awareness about ocean plastics along the way.

 The Frying Pan Gallery is proud to support local nonprofits Center for Coastal Studies, WOMR, Wellfleet Bay Wildlife Sanctuary, Atlantic White Shark Conservancy, WCAI, and Cape Wellness Collaborative.